 Bays, Pacific Northwest

 The Bay is serviced by Salt Spring Air and Harbor Air.
-They fly regular scheduled flights a day from Maple Bay Marina, to Vancouver, Ganges harbor on Salt Spring Island.
+They fly regularly scheduled flights a day from Maple Bay Marina to Vancouver, Ganges harbor on Salt Spring Island.

 There are plenty of hiking trails here and the bay itself is a most awesome place to explore by kayak or boat.
 There are lots of parks here to visit, parks like Eve Park, Maple Mountain Centennial Park or the Osborne Bay Park plus many more areas with hiking trails.
 Maple Bay area is a great place to spend a day or two.